The National Training School of Cookery: Origins

 The first Lady Superintendent of the National was Lady Barker who lasted little more than a year.
-She was succeeded in 1875 by one of the early pupils of the School, Miss Edith Nichols, soon to be married and henceforth known as Mrs Charles Clarke.
+She was succeeded in 1875 by one of the early pupils of the School, Miss Edith Nicholls, soon to be married and henceforth known as Mrs Charles Clarke.
 Her term of office lasted 45 years and she was succeeded by her daughter.
 Eventually the unsuitable corrugated iron buildings were abandoned and the school moved into purpose-built premises in Buckingham Palace Road in 1889.
 The school was renamed 'The National Training School of Cookery and Other Branches of Domestic Economy' in 1902 to reflect an expanded curriculum which by then included many domestic skills although cookery remained at the heart of the curriculum.

 19th century

 Objectives and operation

 The objectives as set out in 1873 reflected these arrangements.
 The School was to train teachers to teach cookery in ′Training Schools, School Board Schools, Poor Schools and similar institutions′ and to send out teachers, with equipment, to give lessons nationwide if suitable payments were made.
 The school also was to teach fee-paying ′persons desirous of acquiring a knowledge of the principles of Cookery′.
 The cookery taught at the School was, broadly, either Plain Cookery, intended to instruct pupil teachers who would disseminate these recipes to working-class women and more particularly, to the next generation of them in schools, or High Class Cookery, intended to instruct both those intending to work in the households of the middle and upper-classes and the women in these classes who would be their employers.
 On occasion, celebrity chefs, such as Herman Senn, were invited to lecture.

 Plain cookery classes assumed no knowledge of cookery and the recipe cards with such classes went through every step in minute detail.
 Ingredients are set out at the start, costed to the nearest farthing.
 For instance, shepherd's pie was costed in 1875 at 9 1/4 old pence (4p).
 The objective of Plain Cookery teaching was, according to Mrs Clarke ′to insure for the working-man a wholesome meal nicely prepared, which will supply the nourishment he requires to enable him to do a hard day's work.
 The lassitude produced by bad food and hard work is a constant source of the craving for stimulants which drives the working-man to the public-house.
 This teaching will end to lessen this evil and improve the health of the people.′ One suspects that Mrs Clarke had little experience of the life led by ordinary Londoners at this time!

 Mrs Clarke's book of high class recipes was a more lavish production than the former book, with much gold-blocking on spine and cover.
 The recipes are often complicated and the majority have French names.
 She explained that the recipes ′are intended for the use of both ladies and cook'.